KSWO-TV: Raycom Media ownership

-On August 10, 2015, Montgomery, Alabama-based Raycom Media announced that it would purchase Drewry's eight television stations for $160 million; as part of the deal, American Spirit Media would purchase the license of and other assets belonging to KAUZ-TV from Hoak Media.
+On August 10, 2015, Montgomery, Alabama–based Raycom Media announced that it would purchase Drewry's eight television stations for $160 million—a handsome return on company patriarch Ransom Drewry's investment in KSWO radio 74 years earlier.
+As part of the deal, American Spirit Media would purchase the license of and other assets belonging to KAUZ-TV from Hoak Media.
 While KSWO and KAUZ would remain jointly operated, the existing joint sales agreement between KSWO and KAUZ would be terminated upon the sale's closure due to an FCC rule implemented that year, which prohibited such agreements by counting the sale of 15% or more of advertising time by one station to a competing junior partner station in the JSA as a duopoly that would not be permitted in the Wichita Falls–Lawton market under the agency's ownership rules.
 The sale was completed on December 1.

 Upon the JSA's termination, Raycom entered into a shared services agreement with KAUZ, under which KSWO would handle news production, administrative and production operations and provide equipment and building space for that station; despite this, KAUZ remains based out of Wichita Falls and continues to largely operate independently of channel 7.